S2023-maker/Image_Editor_Web_App/README.md

 # Image_Editor_Web_App
 Built an Image Editor web app using Python, Streamlit, and OpenCV.
 Users can upload images, apply filters like blur, brightness, contrast, sharpness, grayscale, and edge detection, preview changes in real time, and download the edited image.
 Clean UI with sidebar controls and responsive layout.
-# 🎨 Image Editor App

-An interactive browser-based image editor built with Python, Streamlit, and OpenCV.

 ## Filters Implemented
 - Blur (Gaussian)